baharehpourmalayeri/advance_cms_project/README.md

-📌 WordPress Theme Project
+📌 cms_portfolio_project

-This project involved converting static HTML files into a dynamic WordPress theme.
+This project involves creating a portfolio website that fetches its data from a Headless CMS and is rendered using SSR/SSG technology.

-The goal was to maintain the original structure while implementing WordPress functionalities such as templates, menus, widgets, and a blog system.
+The website is designed to be dynamic, with content that can be managed via one or more admin interfaces.

 🛠 Technologies Used